Skip to main content

 2. Log in with your personal BitaBIZ PIN code

-2) Grant employees access
+2) Give employees access

-• Select QR code check-in/out on the policies that should use terminal check-in/out
+• Select QR code check-in/out on the policies that should use terminal check-in/out.

 • QR code check-in/out supports:

-• Time registration without hour bank
+• Time tracking – without hour bank

-• Time registration with hour bank
+• Time tracking – with hour bank

 Time registration - WITHOUT hour bank